Abstract of Judgment

 Make three copies of your completed Abstract of Judgment, Civil and Small Claims (EJ-001).
 Staple each of the photocopies, but leave the original unstapled.
 The originals will be scanned into the court’s filing system, and the staple will damage the scanner.

 You will also need to obtain a filed/endorsed (court-stamped) copy of your judgment and memorandum of costs, if you’ve filed one.
-If you do not have copies of these documents, you may download copies from the court’s website.
+If you do not have copies of these documents, get a copy from the court that issued it.

 3